Aldgate East tube station: History

-A campaign was launched by a local councillor in a bid to change the name of the station to Brick Lane tube station by 2012, but this had no official support and was not successful.
-The same councillor has also campaigned to have Shoreditch High Street railway station renamed "Banglatown".
+On 30 July 1990, the Hammersmith–Barking service of the Metropolitan line gained a separate identity as the Hammersmith & City line.
+In 2006, a campaign was launched by a Tower Hamlets councillor to change the name of the station to "Brick Lane" by 2012, but this was not supported.
+The same councillor campaigned to have Shoreditch High Street station renamed "Banglatown".